MicrosoftDocs/dataexplorer-docs/data-explorer/data-explorer-overview.md

 ### Advanced analytics

-Use Azure Data Explorer for time series analysis with a large set of functions; adding, subtracting time series, filtering, regression, seasonality detection, geospatial analysis, anomaly detection, scanning, and forecasting.
+Use Azure Data Explorer for time series analysis with a large set of functions including: adding and subtracting time series, filtering, regression, seasonality detection, geospatial analysis, anomaly detection, scanning, and forecasting.
 Time series functions are optimized for processing thousands of time series in seconds.
 Pattern detection is made easy with cluster plugins that can diagnose anomalies and do root cause analysis.
 You can also extend Azure Data Explorer capabilities by [embedding python code](kusto/query/pythonplugin.md) in KQL queries.

 ### Easy-to-use wizard

 The [ingestion wizard](ingest-data-one-click.md) makes the data ingestion process easy, fast, and intuitive.
-The [web UI](web-query-data.md) provides an intuitive and guided experience that helps customers ramp-up quickly to start ingesting data, creating database tables, and mapping structures.
+The [web UI](web-query-data.md) provides an intuitive and guided experience that helps you ramp-up quickly to start ingesting data, creating database tables, and mapping structures.
 It enables one time or a continuous ingestion from various sources and in various data formats.
 Table mappings and schema are auto suggested and easy to modify.

 ### Versatile data visualization

 Data visualization helps you gain important insights.
 Azure Data Explorer offers built-in visualization and [dashboarding](azure-data-explorer-dashboards.md) out of the box, with support for various charts and visualizations.
-It has native integration with [Power BI](power-bi-connector.md), native connectors for [Grafana](grafana.md), [Kibana](k2bridge.md) and Databricks, ODBC support for [Tableau](tableau.md), [Sisense](sisense.md), Qlik and more.
+It has native integration with [Power BI](power-bi-connector.md), native connectors for [Grafana](grafana.md), [Kibana](k2bridge.md) and Databricks, ODBC support for [Tableau](tableau.md), [Sisense](sisense.md), Qlik, and more.

 ### Automatic ingest, process, and export